Plastic repair GURUS since 1981

 You may have tried to use different methods to repair your kayak or canoe using some creative techniqes.
 Techniques like...

 Those techniques you've tried must not have worked, or you wouldn't be looking at this page now.
-The KC Welder and the KC Welder Pro allow you to do permanent repairs.
+The KC Welder Pro allows you to do permanent repairs.

 This is a typical crack that you might find on the bottom of a kayak.
 The first thing you need to do in any plastic repair is to clean the plastic.
 Use soap and water to remove any water soluble contaminants.
 Use a plastic cleaner like our Part Number 1000 - Super Prep Plastic Cleaner to remove any sovlent soluble contaminants.
 Super Prep Plastic Cleaner will remove contaminants that won't come off easily with soap and water.
 Contaminants like grease, tar, sticker residue, etc. Realign the plastic if is has overlapped itself.